smrfeld/upandup/README.md

 upup.register_updates("DataSchema", DataSchemaV2, DataSchema, fn_update=update_2_to_latest)

 # Expose a helper function to load the latest version of the schema
+# This makes a thin wrapper around upup.load
 load_data_schema = upup.make_load_fn("DataSchema")
 ```